-Every time we hike this trail we meet people from all over Georgia….and across the South.
+Every time we hike the Blood Mountain trail, we meet people from all over Georgia…and across the South.
 People come from hundreds of miles around to take on this amazing day hike.

 You will most certainly run across people on your hike…but it’s not saturated.
 Even on the busiest of days, there is still elbow room on the trails and at the top – so don’t let that discourage you.
 Just take it as a sign that you need this hike in your life!